What is MES? (Manufacturing Execution System)

 An MES system is primarily focused on the ability to follow the planned production progress and associated activities, and to be able to adjust that plan to show changes in customer demand, available material and process capability.
 Depending on the package, MES Systems provide modules to aid these activities, to varying levels.
 Some include advanced control and optimization incorporating all the parts of supporting operation management.
 Now that we have explored material and engineering data management, we will now examine how MES controls other resources and dependencies.

 There are various kinds of resources that are essential in any specific production process to operate properly.
 If any one of those resources are missing, then the process is unable to be performed.
 Basic examples include tools for assembly, such as simple screwdrivers or clippers.
 Processes may also need an array of specific support devices to be employed, for instance material feeders on an SMT machine.
 In this example, feeders must be prepared, created and installed to support the specific material that they will feed.
 Any mistake would be disastrous as it is a crucial process.
 This is why there is a great need for MES to include feeder preparation.
-Other use case examples include properly setting, calibrating and checking test equipment or torque-drivers that need to be set to a certain value prior to use.
+Other Manufacturing Execution System use case examples include properly setting, calibrating and checking test equipment or torque-drivers that need to be set to a certain value prior to use.
 In many situations, it is the maintenance of the dependent device not just its presence and readiness.
 Most of the time when it comes to maintenance, where duty cycles are counted and managed causing routine maintenance it is necessary to manage the dependent resources current state in addition to managing the availability and setup.
 A more comprehensive MES will provide all of these tasks.

 People As A Resource